 We invite you to join us in co-creating a welcoming and respectful conference culture which supports a rich learning and community building experience for everyone.
+We are all learning how to best participate, interact, and support each other in an online format.
+We hope that these guidelines can help us all to do so mindfully.

 - Listen deeply.
 Listen not just to words, but to the feelings, ideas, and inspirations behind them.
+Consider having paper, writing or drawing implements, or other tools that support your listening and understanding at hand.

 - Stay curious and open.
 Ask questions.
 Practice inner inquiry.
 Expect and accept a lack of closure or agreement.
 Stretch your willingness to be uncomfortable.